zteanes/game-server/README.md

 # game-server
-This repository is used to represent many different games that can be played over a client-server connection.
+This project represents many different games that function using a client and server architecture.

+# How to Run
+TODO

+# Notes
+TODO